top of page

 Search

-‘Priors’ was a term I had heard in my own world—not as a true statistician, but as someone who could feign at least some understanding of statistical modeling to convince my academic colleagues that I knew what I was talking about (we’ll save the blog on imposter syndrome for another day).
+‘Priors’ was a term I had heard in my own world—not as a true statistician, but as someone who could feign at least some understanding of statistical modeling.
+I wanted to convince my academic colleagues that I knew what I was talking about (we’ll save the blog on imposter syndrome for another day).
 As an isotope ecologist, I knew of ‘informative priors’ as something I could include in mixing models to improve their accuracy.
 But how it worked in practice?
 Your guess was as good as mine!

 Learning more about election polling taught me that Nate was actually speaking to me on a number of different levels (scary, I know!).